Don't Let Privileged User Access Get Out of Control

 By Mike Raia Posted August 30, 2016

-I recently wrote an article about IT request management over at the CloudExpo Journal, part of which discussed the importance of managing and approving user access requests.
-In addition, I've written here about the perils of having a poor offboarding process, leaving transferred or separated employees with access they should no longer have.
+I recently wrote an article about IT request management over at the CloudExpo Journal, part of which discussed the importance of managing and approving user access requests to maintain access control.
+In addition, I've written here about the perils of having a poor offboarding process, leaving transferred or separated employees with the access they should no longer have.

 Some relevant notes from the survey:

 - One of the primary reasons for employees to have privileged access when they shouldn't is because of "the IT organization failing to revoke these rights when these employees changed their position."